eyacquah/streaming-code-generator/README.md

+You’re absolutely right—the README file needs proper formatting to enhance readability and usability.
+Below is the corrected and properly formatted README.md file based on your selection.
+I have fixed headings, lists, code blocks, and overall structure to adhere to Markdown conventions.

 Streaming Code Generator

 An API for real-time code generation and explanation using OpenAI’s GPT-4 model.
 This project allows users to send prompts to generate code along with explanations, streaming the responses in real-time.